learn-academy-2021-alpha/week-2-assessment-algtan/interview-questions.md

   You would use the method super() in order for the child class to expand on the constructor() method.

   Researched answer:
+  The method 'super()' is used by the child class to gain access to the parent class' properties and methods.

 2. What is a virtual DOM?